Backyarder/backyarder-ui/README.md

 - The user should receive timely alerts for watering plants in their garden.
 - The user should be able to input their location and be shown what hardiness zone they are in.
 - The user should be able to customize the dimensions of their garden grid.
+- The user should be able to log in and have multiple plots to manage